As negotiations evolve this information will be constantly revised. Check back every time you plan to climb in the Grampians.

 A very unpopular pure trad area, that was first climbed on in the 80s, had a brief burst of activity in the early 90s and was abandoned shortly after.
 In the last decade there has been some bouldering development in the region but the scattered nature of the area means the impact is negligible.
 The ban on the Billywing Buttress probably also includes other nearby crags on the slopes and summit of the hill above Buandik Campground but this requires clarification from Parks Victoria.
 This is a wonderful area of remote boulders and mini cliffs, and thus is an enjoyable place to explore away from tourists and roads.
 Just scrambling around is a worthwhile activity.
 The location of Aboriginal heritage items is unknown by climbers.
 To close the entire area to people seems like an overreach if there is only a couple of sites amongst the myriad of crags and gullies.

 One of the top destinations for experienced climbers, this major cave system contains many of the hardest routes in Victoria and has the additional benefit of complete weather protection.
 Much like The Gallery, several of the routes here have iconic status and considered to be the best of their style in Australia (roof climbing).
 The majority of routes were established in the late 1990s, and little new route development has occurred since then.
 The last new route added was a decade ago in 2009.
 There is no potential for lots of new routes.
 Currently the road access to this crag is via the Goat Track that is closed for part of the year (winter).
 Even when open, the road is only suitable for 4WD vehicles so this reduces traffic considerably.
 This crag gets 10% of climber visits compared to nearby The Gallery (a few hundred people a year).
 The track to the crag and the base of the cliff are both not suffering from erosion.
 Chalk is a visual problem at this crag.
 The two caves are also used by hikers as camping caves.
 Large school groups have been seen camping in these caves in the past and are not associated with climbers.
-There has been reports of aboriginal art in the bottom cave below one route but the art is not clearly visible and this has not been confirmed by Parks Vic.
-A proposed solution would be to remove bolts on routes where the art is, and discourage any bouldering in the cave.
+There has been reports of a single bit of aboriginal art in the bottom cave that has not been directly affected by climbing in the cave .
+A proposed solution would be to remove bolts on routes near where the art is, and discourage any bouldering in the cave.
 Signage would also be beneficial.